jitsi/handbook/docs/dev-guide/android-sdk.md

 ##### CONFERENCE_JOINED

-Broadcasted when a conference was joined.
-The `data` HashMap contains a `url` key with the conference URL.
+Broadcasted when a conference was joined. `data` contains the following information:

+- `url`: the conference URL

 ##### CONFERENCE_TERMINATED

-Broadcasted when the active conference ends, be it because of user choice or because of a failure.
-The `data` HashMap contains an `error` key with the error and a `url` key with the conference URL.
-If the conference finished gracefully no `error` key will be present.
+Broadcasted when the active conference ends, be it because of user choice or because of a failure. `data` contains the following information:

+- `url`: the conference URL
+- `error`: missing if the conference finished gracefully, otherwise contains the error message

 ##### CONFERENCE_WILL_JOIN

-Broadcasted before a conference is joined.
-The `data` HashMap contains a `url` key with the conference URL.
+Broadcasted before a conference is joined. `data` contains the following information:

+- `url`: the conference URL

 ##### AUDIO_MUTED_CHANGED

-Broadcasted when audioMuted state changed.
-The `data` HashMap contains a `muted` key with state of the audioMuted for the localParticipant.
+Broadcasted when the local participant's audio is muted or unmuted. `data` contains the following information:

+- `muted`: a boolean indicating whether the audio is muted or not.

 ##### PARTICIPANT_JOINED

-Broadcasted when a participant has joined the conference.
-Depending on whether the participant is the local one or not, some properties are present or missing. `data` contains the following information:
+Broadcasted when a participant has joined the conference. `data` contains the following information:

-- `email`: The email of the participant.
+- `email`: the email of the participant.
-- `name`: The name of the participant.
+- `name`: the name of the participant.
-- `role`: The role of the participant.
+- `role`: the role of the participant.
-- `participantId`: The id of the participant.
+- `participantId`: the id of the participant.

 ##### PARTICIPANT_LEFT

-Broadcasted when a participant has left the conference. `data` contains the following information:
+Called when a participant has left the conference. `data` contains the following information:

-- `participantId`: Id of the participant that left.
+- `participantId`: the id of the participant that left.

 ##### ENDPOINT_TEXT_MESSAGE_RECEIVED